ykataoka/LaneFinding/README.md

-##Writeup Template
-###You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

----

-**Advanced Lane Finding Project**
+# Lane Finding using Computer Vision by Yasuyuki Kataoka

-The goals / steps of this project are the following:
+## The goals / steps of this project

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.